-After receiving elector approval at a constitutional referendum, and before dividing its area into wards, a council must undertake the consultation required by section 210A of the Local Government Act 1993 (the Act).
-This includes consulting with the Electoral Commissioner and the Australian Statistician and public exhibition of the proposal.
+After receiving elector approval at a constitutional referendum, and before dividing its area into wards, a council must undertake the consultation required by section 210A of the Act.
+This includes consulting with the Electoral Commissioner and the Australian Statistician together with public exhibition of the proposal.
 (Compliance with section 210A is not required where approval has been given by electors at a referendum to abolish wards.)

-Any changes to wards will come into effect for the electoral term commencing in September 2024.
+Changes to wards approved at a constitutional referendum conducted in September 2024 come into effect for the electoral term commencing in September 2028.